toomanycats/toomanycats.github.io/_posts/2017-02-19-wounded-wordsnuggets-from-mr.-lovinger.md

 date: 2017-02-19 22:08:00
 ---
 # Persons and People
+Funny how I've read or heard the phrase, "Missing Persons", and never thought critically, why it isn't, "Missing People", which is totally sane.

 > An article on labor problems in London said, "More than 150 people were
 > injured, mostly police officers and 67 persons were arrested."
 Why were the
 > injured called "people" and the arrested called "persons" ?
 Wither one would